 - Add the flour mixture in two separate additions, beating until just combined.

 - Fold in the malted milk balls, chocolate chips and walnuts.
 The batter will be very thick.

-- Scoop the prepared batter into a greased 9 x 13 baking dish and smooth with a the back of a spoon (wet the spoon or coat it with non-stick cooking spray to make this less difficult).
+- Scoop the prepared batter into a well-greased 9 x 13 baking dish and smooth with the back of a spoon (wet the spoon to make this easy).

 - Bake at 350 degrees F for 25-30 minutes or until a toothpick inserted into the center comes out clean.

 - Transfer to a wire rack and allow to cool.

 For added flavor, toast the walnuts before adding to the blondies.